FlowState

 To make sure the signal is real and not a statistical fluke, each result is stress-tested against 1,000 randomly shuffled versions of the same data.
 Only signals that survive that test are reported.

-Core methodology validated on N225/SPY and DAX/SPY pairs.
+Core methodology validated on the N225/SPY pair, with DAX/SPY under active research.
 Additional exchange pairs — including HSI, FTSE, ASX, and others — available on request, subject to validation.

 Access